trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - most often the HTTP communication uses the TCP protocol

+- the default port is TCP 80, but other ports can be used

 - HTTP allow multiple requests and responses to be carried over a single (persistent) connection ([RFC 7230](https://tools.ietf.org/html/rfc7230#section-6.3) <sup>[IETF]</sup>)

 - HTTP protocol is stateless (all requests are separate from each other)